Faculty

 • Sinha, Mala and Chauhan, Vishal (2013).
 Deconstructing LajjA as a Marker of Indian Womanhood.
 Psychology and Developing Societies.
 25 (1): pp.133-163.
 Available at: https://doi.org/10.1177/0971333613477314.

-• Presented Paper titled: “Decoding Normal Samanya: Popular Hindi Cinema and the Construction of Caste Hindu Identities: 2000s-2010s’’ at the BAFTSS Conference held at The University of Southampton, Centre for International Film Research, the UK, in April 2021.
+• Presented a Paper titled: “Decoding Normal Samanya: Popular Hindi Cinema and the Construction of Caste Hindu Identities: 2000s-2010s’’ at the BAFTSS Conference held at The University of Southampton, Centre for International Film Research, the UK, in April 2021.

-• Presented Paper titled: “From Sujata to Kachra: Decoding Dalit Representation in Popular Hindi Cinema’’ at the BAFTSS Conference held at The University of Kent, Canterbury, UK in April 2018.
+• Presented a Paper titled: “From Sujata to Kachra: Decoding Dalit Representation in Popular Hindi Cinema’’ at the BAFTSS Conference held at The University of Kent, Canterbury, UK in April 2018.

 • Interviewed by the BBC Asian Network, London, on my PhD research on Dalit Representation in Popular Hindi Cinema (Aug.
 2017).